uraimo/SG90Servo.swift/README.md

 ## Usage

-This simple library is configured to drive a SG90 servo with a 20ms period and duty cycle that represent these positions:

-* 1ms = 5%: _-90°, left position_
-* 1.5ms = 7.5%: _-90°, middle position_
-* 2ms = 10%: _+90°, right position_

-But your servo could have slightly different settings (1-2% difference), play around with the values in the `Position` enum (expressed in percentage) to find the right duty cycles for your servo.

-So, the first thing we need to do is choose a `PWMOutput` using SwiftyGPIO and use it to initialize the `SG90Servo` object:
+The first thing we need to do is to obtain an instance of `PWMOutput` from SwiftyGPIO and use it to initialize the `SG90Servo` object:

 ```swift
 import SwiftyGPIO